 Fortymile Wild and Scenic River

-The Fortymile Wild and Scenic River is an extensive system of creeks and rivers in east-central Alaska near the Canadian Border.
+The Fortymile Wild and Scenic River is an extensive network of creeks and rivers in east-central Alaska, 392 miles of which are designated as a Wild, Scenic, or Recreational section of the National Wild and Scenic River System .
 The river's numerous forks flow into the 'mainstem' Fortymile River, which joins the Yukon River in Canada.
-With 392 miles classified as wild, scenic, or recreational, the Fortymile River is the longest system within the National Wild and Scenic River network.

 River float trips, camping, and sightseeing from the Taylor Highway are the primary attractions for visitors to the Fortymile.
 Boaters have many choices for recreational trips through deep, winding canyons lined by forests of birch, spruce and aspen.
 Remnants of past mining operations dot the river banks as mementos of the area's rich mining history.
 For an Alaska river, the Fortymile has an unusual number of access points, making it possible to enjoy float trips that range from one day to several weeks in length.

 Various stream gauges throughout the Fortymile provide useful information for monitoring floating conditions.
 Current observations in the Fortymile River are available on the National Weather Service’s Hydrometeorological Automated Data System (HADS) website: Fortymile HADS website

 BLM maintains three public campgrounds in the Fortymile region: West Fork Campground (Taylor Highway milepost 48.8), Walker Fork Campground (Taylor Highway milepost 82) and Eagle Campground in the town of Eagle.
 These campgrounds include campsites with picnic tables, as well as outhouses and potable water.
 Dump stations are not available; campers are encouraged to dump in Tok or Dawson.
 Overnight camping is not allowed at BLM waysides along the Taylor Highway.

 Are you floating the Fortymile Wild and Scenic River into Canada?